Surrogate modeling for Bayesian optimization beyond a single Gaussian process: Introduction

 \textbf{Parallel BO.} To reduce convergence time of BO approaches, parallel function evaluations at distributed computing resources is well motivated.
 Coupled with upper confidence bound~\cite{desautels2014parallelizing} and expected improvement~\cite{wang2016parallel} based acquisition rules, this parallel operation typically relies on additional hyperparameters or selection rules to ensure the diversity of query points at different locations.
 On the other hand, TS-based parallel processing necessitates no additional design as in the sequential setting~\cite{hernandez2017parallel}, and enjoys rigorous convergence guarantees ~\cite{kandasamy2018parallelised}.
 Moreover, parallel BO has also been investigated for input spaces with high dimensions~\cite{wang2018batched} as well as categorical variables~\cite{nguyen2020bayesian}.

 \textbf{Kernel selection for GPs.} Discovery of the form of the kernel function has been considered for conventional GP learning; see, e.g.,~\cite{teng2020scalable,duvenaud2013structure,kim2018scaling, malkomes2016bayesian}.
 These approaches usually operate in the batch mode and rely on a large number of samples, thus rendering them inapplicable for BO where data are not only acquired online, but also scarce due to the expensive evaluation cost.
-Recently, an online kernel selection scheme has been put forth for supervised prediction-oriented tasks using a candidate of GP models~\cite{lu2020ensemble, lu2022incremental}.
-This scheme has also been extended to unsupervised learning~\cite{karanikolas2021online}, graph-based semi-supervised learning~\cite{polyzos2021ensemble,polyzos2021graph,polyzos2021online}, as well as reinforcement learning~\cite{lu2021gaussian,lu2021robust,polyzos2021policy}.
-However, it cannot be directly applied to the BO context which entails additional design of the acquisition function.
+While an online kernel selection scheme has been put forth for prediction-oriented tasks using a candidate of GP models~\cite{lu2020ensemble}, it entails additional design of the acquisition function before being applied to the BO context.
 How to automatically select the kernel function for the GP model in BO is still unexplored.